 - Most go to headings, especially since sitelinks don´t always show

-Jerry Dischler, Vanessa Fox, and Ariel Sumeruk have outlined the various uses of sitelinks as well as how to utilize sitelinks to make it easier for users to navigate your site without ever entering.
+Jerry Dischler, Vanessa Fox, and Ariel Sumeruk have outlined the various uses of sitelinks as well as how to utilize sitelinks to make it easier for users to navigate your site.